Marc Rémillard: Game development

 OUTBRK is a multiplayer storm chasing simulation game being developed for PC, set in a fictive, 625 km^{2} reproduction of America’s Tornado Alley.
 The game uses real life weather data (modeled) from the past which are processed into scenarios, which are randomly selected each time a chase is set up.
 Thus, storms in-game act very similar to real life storms, including supercells, derechos, and squalls.
 Players chase storms to earn points, which can be used to buy, upgrade, and customize vehicles and their character.
 From 24 February to 24 March 2020, a Kickstarter campaign for the game successfully raised $36,000 CAD ($28,843 USD).
-The game was released on Steam (service) on June 28, 2024 to mostly positive reviews.
+The game was released on Steam on June 28, 2024 to mostly positive reviews.
 As of July 28, fairly regular updates have been published, with more along the way.